okkur/torproxy/docs/README.md

 go mod download
 ```

-Do not forget to install the Tor itself on your machine too since torproxy needs that to operate correctly.
+Do not forget to install Tor itself on your machine since torproxy needs that to operate correctly.
 # Documentation

 No documentation available yet.
 Start your first contribution with some documentation.